 “Whenever I want to search for images via google, they won’t load or only a few show up

-I tried Firefox also, but same problem.
-I even tried a different modem and connected the laptop via the ethernet port, but wouldn’t make a difference.When I do the same on Windows via bootcamp or Parallels, this problem doesn’t occur, so it’s either a problem of Snow Leopard or Safari/Firefox for Mac, anyone knows how to fix it?”
+I tried Firefox also, but the same problem.
+I even tried a different modem and connected the laptop via the ethernet port, but wouldn’t make a difference.When I do the same on Windows via Bootcamp or Parallels, this problem doesn’t occur, so it’s either a problem with Snow Leopard or Safari/Firefox for Mac, anyone knows how to fix it?”

 It appears that, in most cases, this issue is due to a router security configuration problem.
 To solve it, follow these steps: